Tencent/omi/packages/omis/README.md

-## Ostate
+## Omis

-Observable state for JavaScript apps.
+Observable store system for JavaScript apps.

 ## Usage in React